Instantly Check Your CIBIL Score and Receive a Free Credit Report Online Check CIBIL Score

 What is the best CIBIL score for me to get a loan?

 The ideal CIBIL score for securing any kind of loan is 750 or above.
-Some lenders can also grant you loans if your CIBIL score is in the range of 650-750, but they will be done so at a high interest rate.
+Some lenders can also grant you loans if your CIBIL score is in the range of 650-750, but they can usually be at a high interest rate.

 Will a loan rejection affect my CIBIL score?